-The symptoms of severe asthma are much like the symptoms of mild to moderate asthma.
-However, these symptoms tend to be more intense, potentially life-threatening, and can’t be easily controlled by asthma medications or treatments.
+The symptoms of severe asthma are similar to the symptoms of mild to moderate asthma.
+But severe asthma symptoms tend to be more intense, potentially life threatening, and difficult to control with asthma treatments.

 Signs and symptoms of severe asthma may include:

-- shortness of breath which continues to worsen
+- shortness of breath that continues to worsen

 - pain or tightness in your chest